vsrnth/hydeout-jekyll-starter/_drafts/things-i-use-on-my-mac.md

 - [Fantastical](https://flexibits.com/fantastical) It's a third party calendar manager which is excellent at it's job.
 - I could go into detail as to what's good about it, but since it has 21 day trial take it for a whirl.

+#### <a name=choosy></a> Choosy
+- As the name suggests this app helps you choose which browser to use when opening links instead of the default browser, Choosy sends them to the right browser.
+Every time.
+- You can customise Choosy to the way you want it, links from Slack can go a specific browser and links from Discord can go to another browser.

 #### <a name=vanilla></a> Vanilla
 - [Vaniila](https://matthewpalmer.net/vanilla/) hides stuff in your menu bar.
 - It was so good I bought it 😊.